As West Virginia University's oldest academic unit, the history of the Davis College

 chestnut for more than three decades, largely under the leadership of WVU

-.
-The project received the national multi-state research award at the APLU
+plant pathologist William MacDonald.
+The project received the national multi-state research award at the APLU meetings

-meetings in 2013.
-Scholars from around the world gathered in West Virginia
+in 2013.
+Scholars from around the world gathered in West Virginia in 2012 as

-the American Chestnut Foundation and the United States Department of Agriculture to
+Chestnut Foundation and the United States Department of Agriculture to host

 Centers and Initiatives: A key component of executing its research mission is the development and support of a range of research centers, initiatives and laboratories.
-Click here to learn more about each one.
+Learn more about each one.